oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 * Produces value: yes
 * `emitLoadLocal` arguments: (`BytecodeLocal`)

-LoadLocal reads the given local from the frame and produces the current value (see [Defining locals and labels](#defining-locals-and-labels)).
+LoadLocal reads the given local from the frame and produces the current value (see [Locals](#locals)).
 If a value has not been written to the local, LoadLocal produces the default value as defined by the `FrameDescriptor` (`null` by default).

 `StoreLocal(value)`
 * Produces value: no